-Once the Theatre staff are ready for you, the nurse and Anaesthetist will move you into the procedural room & position the your bed in the centre of the room. it may feel a bit colder, so please inform the staff and they will address this.
+Once the Operating Theatre is ready for you, the Anaesthetic Nurse will take you into the theatre and help you to move on to the operating table.
+The room temperature may feel a bit colder, so please inform the staff and they will address this.